wasmerio/old-docs.wasmer.io/docs/wasmer-js/node-modules/examples/transforming-wasi-modules/transforming-wasi-modules.md

 However, it is not impossible to run such a module; but before we can, we must first ***transform*** it using `@wasmer/wasm-transformer`.

 > ### Under The Hood
+> Technically, this the purpose of this transformation process is to adapt the WebAssembly interface so that it can send and receive JavaScript `BigInt`s (64-bit, signed integers).
+>
-> Technically, this transformation adapts the interface so that a JavaScript `BigInt` (a 64-bit, signed integer) in can be transferred to and from WebAssembly in the form of a JavaScript `Uint8Array` containing 8, unsigned, 8-bit integers.
+> No data loss occurs here because a JavaScript `BigInt` is transformed into a `Uint8Array` containing 8, unsigned, 8-bit integers.

 # Setup Instructions

-Please following the step-by-step instructions given in the [Hello World](../hello-world/wasmer-js-modules-hello-world) example, but with the following changes:
+Please repeat the step-by-step instructions given in the [Hello World](../hello-world/wasmer-js-modules-hello-world) example, but with the following changes:

 1. Call you project `wasmer-js-transforming-wasi`
 1. Download the WASM module [`clock_time_get.wasm`](https://github.com/wasmerio/docs.wasmer.io/raw/master/docs/wasmer-js/node-modules/examples/transforming-wasi-modules/static/clock_time_get.wasm) and store it in the `static` directory